 Logger class itself is an obvious and natural provider.

 But it's not the only way.

-We could provide a substitute class.
-We could provide a logger-like object.
+You could provide a substitute class.
+You could provide a logger-like object.

 Any of these approaches might be a good choice under the right circumstances.

 What matters is that the injector has a provider to go to when it needs a